 In Table 3 we evaluate the Jewish population's regional distribution according to several alternative definitions, as outlined in Figure 3.
-Updated and revised core Jewish population estimates (CJP in the table) are presented, along with the total of those who have Jewish parents regardless of their current identity (JPP); the enlarged Jewish population inclusive of non-Jewish household members (EJP); and the population eligible for the Law of Return (LRP).
+Updated and revised core Jewish population estimates (CJP in the table) are presented, along with the total of those who have Jewish parents regardless of their current identity (PJP); the enlarged Jewish population inclusive of non-Jewish household members (EJP); and the population eligible for the Law of Return (LRP).
 Detailed country estimates are reported in the Appendix Table.
 The main purpose of these alternative population boundary definitions is to promote and facilitate comparability across countries.
 In light of the preceding discussion of definitions, it is clear that Jewish investigators and/or community leaders in different countries sometimes follow local definitional criteria that may differ from the criteria acceptable and used in other countries.
-This may help explain why Jewish population size in the US or Canada is evaluated quite differently in the present study and in the US and Canada reports in this series (Sheskin and Dashefsky; Shahar).
+This may help explain why Jewish population size in the US or Canada is evaluated guite differently in the present chapter and in other chapters (Sheskin and Dashefsky; Shahar) in this volume.
 In other words, criteria that may be understood or even preferred in one country may not be meaningful or acceptable in another country.
 But in a global study like this, maximum comparability can be ensured only if the same criteria are followed consistently for all countries.
 The prime choice unavoidably must fall on a minimum common denominator.
 However, by showing the implications of different definitions for Jewish population evaluation, we offer readers an additional tool to better appreciate ongoing population trends in their countries.